rg-wood/salt-lion/README.md

 You gain a bonus equal to the level of this talent for rolls related to food or the preparation of food.

 #### Diplomacy

+You get a bonus equal to the level of this talent in for EMPATHY rolls where politics, tact and etiquette are relevant.

 #### Fletcher